Jack Czenszak

 About

 I am a computer science Ph.D. student at Yale University, where I am advised by Alex Lew.
 I am primarily interested in formalizing and developing programming languages for optimization and probabilistic modeling.
+I also organize the Yale Programming Languages Seminar.

 Feel free to contact me at: jack (dot) czenszak (at symbol) yale (dot) edu